Daeer-Projects/Coding-Kata/DataMungingKata/PartThree-Refactor/ReadMe.md

 Out of the three ideas, I prefer the last one.
 The extension with the ```new Validator()``` passed into it.

+Tests and code updated to use this version of the extension method.

 ##### Helper Class

 ``` csharp